Remembering Platt National Park

 During this period, NPS professionals planned and designed extensive park infrastructure which was constructed by the Civilian Conservation Corps (CCC).
 Elements included mineral spring pavilions, campgrounds, picnic areas, dams and waterfalls; these were linked by a network of roads and trails.
-Over one-half million trees and shrubs were planted and an ambitious silviculture program implemented.
+Over one-half million trees and shrubs were planted in a park of less than a thousand acres.
 The CCC work group at Platt National Park was the largest and longest running of any in Oklahoma, employing about 200 workers at any given time between 1933 and 1940.

 After 1940, the park first went through a period of wartime economy, followed by minor expansion in 1950.
-A nature center was added and other changes were made during the National Park Service’s "Mission 66" era.
+A nature center was added and other changes were made during the late 1960s.
 In the 1970s, the park merged with the Arbuckle Recreation Area to become Chickasaw National Recreation Area.
-The former national park lands became designated as the Travertine District, later renamed the Platt District.

 Although it was the 7th National Park created in the United States, Platt National Park is rarely mentioned in any National Park Service informational resources.
 Historic maps and documents, along with primary written accounts, help us fill in the blanks about this oft-forgotten piece of history.